 For example, when you close the loop fully, you may find that while social media is generating a larger number of leads, those leads are far less likely to close than the leads generated by your search engine marketing campaigns.

-From a gut level you may feel that social media is more effective because you see more leads are generated from your efforts, but in reality, your search engine marketing is more deserving of future attention and increases in investment.
+From a gut level you may feel that social media is one of the more effective ways to generate leads for your business because it produces a higher lead quantity.
+In reality, your search engine marketing is more deserving of future attention and increases in investment.

 Getting a truly complete picture of your marketing performance is one of the most powerful and growth-focused investments that you can make in your business.